elecomexp/portfolio/databases_SQL/README.md

-# Database Management with SQLite3
+# Databases Management with SQLite3

 This project consists of two distinct components centered on database management and practical SQL applications.